AdobeDocs/experience-manager-dispatcher.en/help/using/dispatcher-domains.md

 1. Dispatcher determines whether the cached files are valid.
 If valid, the cached files are served to the client.
 1. If cached files are not valid, Dispatcher requests newly rendered pages from the AEM publish instance.

-## Cache Invalidation
+## Cache invalidation

-When Dispatcher Flush replication agents request that Dispatcher invalidates cached files, the path of the content in the repository must resolve to the content in the cache.
+When `Dispatcher Flush` replication agents request that Dispatcher invalidates cached files, the path of the content in the repository must resolve to the content in the cache.

 ![](assets/chlimage_1-9.png)

 * a - A page is activated on the AEM author instance and the content is replicated to the publishing instance.
-* b - The Dispatcher Flush Agent calls Dispatcher to invalidate the cache for the replicated content.
+* b - The `Dispatcher Flush` Agent calls Dispatcher to invalidate the cache for the replicated content.
 * c - Dispatcher touches one or more .stat files to invalidate the cached files.

 To use Dispatcher with multiple domains, you must configure AEM, Dispatcher, and your web server.
 The solutions described on this page are general and apply to most environments.
 Due to the complexity of some AEM topologies, your solution can require further custom configurations to resolve particular issues.
 You likely must adapt the examples to satisfy your existing IT infrastructure and management policies.

-## URL Mapping {#url-mapping}
+## URL mapping {#url-mapping}

 To enable domain URLs and content paths to resolve to cached files, a file path or page URL must be translated during the process.
 Descriptions of the following common strategies are provided, where path or URL translations occur at different points in the process: